IP is too important to ignore and – with a little help –

 Why should we care?

-IPAS 2018 will feature a broad range of speakers, panels, breakouts and networking opportunities – all on the campus of one of the world’s leading universities.
+IPAS 2018 da broad range of speakers, panels, breakouts and networking opportunities – all on the campus of one of the world’s leading universities.

 Who should attend?